 How long should a bedtime reset take?

-Anywhere from 15 minutes to an hour, depending on your energy and needs.
+It takes 15 minutes to an hour, depending on your energy and needs.
 Even a quick 10-minute reset can make a difference.

 What are some quick bedtime routines for busy moms?